Static and Dynamic Models for Multivariate Distribution Forecasts: Proper Scoring Rule Tests of Factor-Quantile vs. Multivariate GARCH Models: Empirical Results

 Both GARCH models are restricted to long calibration periods for the estimation of the long-term variance and the stability of calibrated parameters.
-For consistent comparison with the GARCH models, which are not well-conditioned on smaller samples, we have also taken 2,000 data points for the other models.
-But EDF and FQ models are likely to perform better on smaller samples.
-With principal component factors FQ models yield robust estimates even with a sample size of 250.
-Here we present results for the FQ and EDF models only for sample sizes of 2,000 and 250 although others are available on request. \autoref{Table:ModelDescription} summarises the models that we apply in the remainder of this study.
+For consistent comparison with the GARCH models, which are not well-conditioned on smaller calibration sizes, we have also taken 2,000 data points for the other models.
+But EDF and FQ models are likely to perform better on smaller calibration sizes.
+With principal component factors FQ models yield robust estimates even with a calibration size of 250.
+Here we present results for the FQ and EDF models only for calibration sizes of 2,000 and 250 although others are available on request.\footnote{We compared several calibration sizes between 250 and 2000 finding that, in general, the models with smaller calibration sizes performed better than those with larger ones.
+We included a calibration sample of size 2000 for comparison with the GARCH models, because these could not be calibrated robustly on a calibration size of 250. }\autoref{Table:ModelDescription} summarises the models that we apply in the remainder of this study.

-Despite the necessarily large sample, both multivariate GARCH models exhibit calibration issues because, for an eight dimensional time-series, there are (at least) 40 parameters so the likelihood surfaces are very challenging to optimize.
+Despite the necessarily large calibration sizes, both multivariate GARCH models exhibit calibration issues because, for an eight dimensional time-series, there are (at least) 40 parameters so the likelihood surfaces are very challenging to optimize.
 Sometimes parameter estimates do not converge to sensible values, particularly for the commodities data, and in such cases we exchange erroneous parameters with the most recent unproblematic values, as illustrated by \autoref{Figure:DCCConvergence}.
 To locate and correct mis-calibrated parameters requires manual attention, which prevents full automation of multivariate GARCH models.

 We emphasise that FQ models are much easier to fully automate and by no means limited to eight dimensions.
 Thus, they are more amendable to the type of high-frequency trading that is common among hedge funds that often employ algorithms to re-balance portfolios every day.
 The only reason that we have restricted this study to eight dimensions is that the problems documented above with calibrating GARCH parameters are even further exacerbated.
 Further note that FQ models are much faster to calibrate than multivariate GARCH, even without dealing with any of the latter's convergence issues.
 In our empirical study the FQ models were over 30\% faster than CCC-GARCH and more than five times faster than DCC-GARCH.
 Also, our implementation of FQ models is based on Python while the multivariate GARCH models use optimized MATLAB functions.
 As the efficiency of MATLAB is generally higher than that of Python scripts, we expect that the difference in speed would become even more pronounced when comparing the multivariate GARCH models to an optimized FQ algorithm.